getify/Functional-Light-JS/manuscript/ch8.md

     fib( n - 2 ) + fib( n - 1 )
 ```

+I> ## Note
+I>
-**Note:** The first several numbers of this sequence are: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...
+I> The first several numbers of this sequence are: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...
 Each number is the addition of the previous two numbers in the sequence.

 The definition of Fibonacci expressed directly in code: